This integration allows you to send out a document for signing automatically, once a task is ticked off in your workflow run.

 Delete an automation

-To remove an automation from a template, you can delete it, but first, you will need to ensure that it has been switched off.
+To remove an automation from a workflow, you can delete it, but first, you will need to ensure that it has been switched off.
 Turn the toggle switch to the “off” position and then click the trashcan icon in the top right of your view to delete the automation.

 Request another app